javascript-tutorial/en.javascript.info/1-js/05-data-types/02-number/article.md

     alert( num.toFixed(1) ); // "12.3"
     ```

-    This round up or down to the nearest value, similar to `Math.round`:
+    This rounds up or down to the nearest value, similar to `Math.round`:

     ```js run
     let num = 12.36;